 Carl Dawson, 19, has had multiple Zoom prank videos go viral on TikTok, thanks to his forgiving college English professor.
 Dawson says the key to a great prank is "about making everyone feel a part of it, as if they did something together — and it has to be a funny idea."

-If you've weighed the variables and decided that it's not safe to play a prank in your digital workplace, you can live through the experience vicariously.
+If you've weighed the variables and decided that it's not safe to play a virtual prank at work, you can live through the experience vicariously.
 Videos with the #zoomprank have 55 million views on TikTok, many of which have millions of likes each.
 Here are some hilarious but inoffensive Zoom pranks to try or check out.
 Just don't forget to thank your teachers for their endless patience after.

 The Dance Break